dengkuistat/Code-for-our-paper-longitudinal-mapping-of-the-blood-proteome-to-blood-metabolome-reveals-the-role-o/README.md

-R code used for peer review and replicating statistical analyses for our manuscript: Longitudinal mapping of the blood proteome to blood metabolome reveals the role of the protein-metabolite axes in metabolic health.
+R code used for peer review and replicating statistical analyses for our paper: Longitudinal mapping of the blood proteome to blood metabolome reveals the role of the protein-metabolite axes in metabolic health.